EE contract and billing

 Your EE mobile contract

-EE Mobile contracts start at 24 months for customers who wish to buy a device as part of their plan or 12 months for SIM only plans.
-Your contract will show how much data, calls and SMS are included in your plan, with data plans ranging from 4GB per month to unlimited data.
+EE Mobile contracts last for 24 months both for customers who wish to buy a device as part of their plan or for those just looking for a SIM-only plan.
+Your contract will show how much data, calls and SMS are included in your plan, with data plans ranging from 1GB per month to unlimited data.
 You will also find details of any extras and Smart Benefits which are included.
 Smart Benefits are extras such as an Apple TV subscription or BT Sports which are included in the price of your mobile plan.
 Plans are available with either no Smart Benefits, or up to three Smart Benefits included.

 Your EE Bill